 Seems like a good deal?
-The ‘savings’ detailed on our weekly shopping receipt, stating that we’d saved 34p compared to the same shop Sainsbury’s, suggested that it was.
-How they can confirm this when their in store pricing is so haphazard is a mystery, but ‘every little helps’ after all.
+Our weekly shopping receipt stating that we’d saved 34p compared to the same shop at Sainsbury’s suggested that it was.
+How they can confirm this when their in store pricing is so haphazard is a mystery.
+But ‘every little helps’ after all.

 Then we moved to Wells last year and I underwent a conversion.
 Wells has fantastic food stores which hold their own against three supermarkets in a town of just 11,000 people.